About Bob Baffert

 In 2010, Baffert notched his record-tying fifth Preakness win with Lookin At Lucky, the champion 2-year-old a year prior who redeemed himself in the second jewel of the Triple Crown after troubled trips cost him as the favorite in both the Santa Anita Derby and Kentucky Derby his two starts prior.

-Baffert got his fourth Kentucky Derby win (tied for second-most Derby wins by a trainer) in 2015 when the brilliant American Pharoah captured the 141st Run for the Roses.
+Baffert got his fourth Kentucky Derby, sixth Preakness, and second Belmont S. wins (tied for second-most Derby wins by a trainer) in 2015 when the brilliant American Pharoah became racing's 12th Triple Crown winner, breaking a drought that had stretched some 37 years.
 A Zayat Stables homebred son of Pioneerof the Nile (who Baffert trained to a runner-up finish in the 2009 Derby), American Pharoah flashed his brilliance in 2014 when he broke his maiden in the Del Mar Futurity (G1) and followed it up with a victory in the FrontRunner S. (G1).
 Though a minor injury forced him to miss the Breeders' Cup Juvenile (G1), American Pharoah was nevertheless named 2-year-old Champion Male of 2014.

 Bob Baffert has been voted the Eclipse Award as the sport’s outstanding trainer three times (1997, 1998 and 1999).